 How Safe is Iran?
 (Our take)

-Ancient civilizations to learn about, some pretty amazing food, friendly hospitable people, Iran probably isn’t what first springs to mind when you think of travel destinations, but it’s definitely a big one!
+Ancient civilizations to learn about, some pretty amazing food and friendly hospitable people.
+Iran probably isn’t what first springs to mind when you think of travel destinations, but it’s definitely a big one!

 And as you knew before you landed on this guide, Iran isn’t without its problems

 Tell people you’re going to Iran and you’ll be raising a few eyebrows.